Buy now pay later (BNPL)

 How does buy now pay later work?

-BNPL works in much the same way as the interest-free deals major retailers have offered for years by allowing you to delay paying on your purchases and spreading the cost over a longer period of time.
-The only difference is that you are effectively borrowing money from a third-party provider that is available in a range of different stores, as opposed to a single retail outlet.
+It is similar to the interest-free deals major retailers have offered for years by allowing you to delay paying on your purchases.
+The difference is that you are effectively borrowing money from a third-party provider which is available in a range of different stores, as opposed to a single retail outlet.

 Interest-free: What's the catch?